sapcc/hermescli/README.md

   hermescli attributes observer_type|target_type|target_id|initiator_type|initiator_id|initiator_name|action|outcome [flags]

 Flags:
-      --domain-id string    filter attributes by the domain ID -h, --help                help for attributes
+  -A, --all-projects        include all projects and domains (admin only) (alias for --project-id '*') -h, --help                help for attributes
   -l, --limit uint          limit an amount of attributes in output
-      --max-depth uint      limit the level of detail of hierarchical values --project-id string   filter attributes by the project ID
+      --max-depth uint      limit the level of detail of hierarchical values --project-id string   filter attributes by the project or domain ID (admin only)

 Global Flags:
   -c, --column strings   an event column to print